 - If you are a stay-at-home mom, nanny, housekeeper, or senior caretaker, you probably have a lot of home management skills that you can share with families to make them more organized and productive.

-You can also ask someone close to you or a former coworker or boss about your special skill set.
+You can also ask someone close to you or a former coworker or boss to tell you about your special skill set.

-#2 Test your skills as a home organizer
+2. Test your skills as a home organizer

 I’m assuming you already have a pretty organized home or you probably would not be attracted to this type of career, however, you can experiment in your own home by installing organizing products, or improving the workflow in your kitchen or home office.
 You can also organize for family members if they are comfortable being a guinea pig for you.

 But you can ask a friend if you can organize one space in their homes such as a closet, garage, or kitchen.
 Maybe choose a space that’s a little different from the way your own home is set up just to give you a little bit of variety.

 For example, I’ve always been a bit of a minimalist with my clothing, so when I was starting out I did several of my friends’ closets knowing that they had a much larger and diverse wardrobe than I would ever have the opportunity to work on if I only organized my own closet.

-GDP stands for –
+GDP stands for:

-G = gather and sort like items
+- G = gather and sort like items

-D = ask your client to decide what to keep
+- D = ask your client to decide what to keep

-P = put things away in an orderly fashion
+- P = put things away in an orderly fashion

-#3 Carve out time to run your business
+3. Carve out time to run your business

 That mistake is not carving out enough time to run your business.
 As a rule, you want to spend as much time working on your business as in your business.

 You want to also make time for training.
 I’ve been in business for almost 20 years and I still make time in my week for learning new skills.

 The problem is that if you’re not working on your branding and lead generation, you’re not going to have those clients for weekend work.
-So, make sure that you are making time to both work on your business and in your business by carving out office hours throughout the week.
+Make sure that you are taking time to both work on your business and in your business by carving out office hours throughout the week.

 I have a tool for you to help you brainstorm what type of professional organizer you could become.
 That is my niche worksheet.
 And I also want to give you a game plan for practicing your organizing skills.
 You’ll find them both in my Professional Organizer’s Launch Guide.
 Get your copy HERE.